Pseudobulk Analysis with Decoupler and EdgeR

 2. Recommendations

-Let’s Get the Data!
+Get the Data!

 Overview of the Data

-Pseudobulk analysis is an advanced method in single-cell data analysis.
-For this tutorial, we assume familiarity with common single-cell data formats, such as AnnData or Seurat objects, and experience analysing single-cell data, including clustering and annotating cell types.
+For this tutorial, we assume familiarity with standard single-cell data formats, such as AnnData or Seurat objects, and prior experience with single-cell workflows, particularly clustering and cell type annotation.
+We will use the decoupler tool to perform the pseudobulk aggregation and downstream differential analysis Lab and Contributors.

 The data object, which you will import from Zenodo into Galaxy via the provided link, has been preprocessed, analysed, and annotated.
 It includes the following key observation metadata:

-• individual: The individual donor or sample identifier.
+• batch: The sample identifier.

 Data Upload